ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Address Translations.md

 During address translation, instead of adding the base value to the virtual address, the hardware adds the base value to the offset of the segment.

 ### Stack
 The stack acts a bit strangely in address translations into segments.
-The hardware
+The hardware always uses the top two bits of a virtual address